Retro-Engineering Zernike Polynomials for Computer Vision

 1. Data Ingestion and Preprocessing

-Purpose: Extracts elevation data (anterior, posterior, stromal surfaces) from MS39 CSV files across 2-7mm diameter zones, handling noise and missing values.
+Extracts elevation data from MS-39 CSV files across multiple diameter zones, filtering out noise and invalid values.
+The parser is tailored for the MS-39’s polar-coordinate export format.

 def process_single_csv_zones(p):